 The Signature Quarter Cask by Jim Beam is best enjoyed neat, and I recommend adding neither ice nor water to it.
 The dilution changes the flavor balance, but not for the better, and you end up with less sweet corn and more spice and oak.

 The price is a bit hefty, but still, this Bourbon is a good choice. -Especially if you prefer a dry, oaky, and vanilla-forward Bourbon.
 If you are an avid fan of the brand, this bottle is almost a must-have.
-If not, it is still a nice addition to your Whiskey collection.
-Should you be uncertain about it, go ahead and test in a Whiskey bar first before purchasing a whole bottle.
+If not, it is still a nice addition to your whiskey collection.
+Should you be uncertain about it, go ahead and test it in a whiskey bar first before purchasing a whole bottle.

 Jim Beam Single Barrel

-The nose is full of apple, rye, vanilla, and that bit of ethanol.
+The nose is full of apples, rye, vanilla, and a hint of ethanol.
 Once you sip it, the ethanol is completely gone, though.
 Instead, you get a balanced mix of caramel, rye spice, and oak.
-The finish is sweet with more vanilla and caramel.
+The finish is sweet, with more vanilla and caramel.

 Jim Beam Jacob's Ghost

-Considering its price point and the fact that it is a large volume White Whiskey, Jacob's Ghost is a good option.
+Considering its price point and the fact that it is a large volume white whiskey (white means that the spirit aged for a very short amount of time), Jacob's Ghost is a good option.
 It is creamy and smooth with floral notes and hints of vanilla.
 It also has a slightly smoky taste to it.

-And compared to other white Whiskey in that price range, Jacob's Ghost performs quite well.
+And compared to other white whiskeys in that price range, Jacob's Ghost performs quite well.
 The smooth and creamy taste makes it better than most competitors in that range.

 The lineup of Jack Daniel's might not be as expansive as the one from Jim Beam, but they still have a considerable selection.
 So let's check out what the distillery from Tennessee has to offer.